GideonAmhaG/printf/README.md

 Printf alx project.
-We create a printf function ourselves
+We create a printf function ourselves.